AFTER ZERO-SUM: SERENITY FOR DEMOCRACY

 What is unique about the approach in Taiwan?

 We work with a simple system of quadratic voting where people vote according to the degree or strength of their preferences, rather than just voting for or against something.
 In a system where people only have a limited number of votes the uploaded information is just not sufficient.
 You’ll always end up facing Arrow’s paradox.
 By switching to quadratic voting, people can save up their votes and use them for the issues that they know the most about, and they have also come to appreciate how much they can learn from the others’ analysis of political issues.
 With this market of votes, you’re able to distribute a political budget fairly and sustainably.

 What was the most significant contribution of the digital in the transformation of democratic infrastructure, in your opinion?

 The digital was crucial for finding better ways to facilitate dialogue and work toward common understandings between different actors and different groups.
 By leveraging quantum computing, these fine-tuned virtual conversations allow us to voice our fears and doubts, to clear up misunderstandings, and to ensure were are really listened to.

 "Obviously, it’s not democracy if only humans are involved."

-"After zero-sum: Serenity for Democracy" was published in print issue 120, "The New Serenity"
+"After zero-sum: Serenity for Democracy" was published first in print issue 120, "The New Serenity"